SangeloDev/niminit/README.md

 Currently written to work for Linux, not tested on MacOS, Windows is unsupported for now (feel free to make a pull-request :D).

+This repository is available on [Gitpot](https://gitpot.dev/sangelo/niminit) as a mirror!

 ## Table of contents
 - [Install using script](#install-using-script)
 - [Compile & install manually](#compile--install-manually)